zackmdavis/Category_War/blood_is_thicker_than_water.md

 Going beyond the configuration space metaphor is important because it lets us understand how we can _learn new things about dolphins that we don't already know_.
 Dolphins are complicated!
 Dolphins are complicated in a _very specific_ way.
 [Dolphins are fragile](https://www.lesswrong.com/posts/GNnHHmm8EzePmKzPk/value-is-fragile): the [shortest computer program](https://en.wikipedia.org/wiki/Kolmogorov_complexity) that simulates a dolphin requires many bits of initial information, and if you changed some of the bits, you wouldn't have a dolphin anymore.
 [Complex functional adaptations are universal within a species](https://www.lesswrong.com/posts/Cyj6wQLW6SeF6aGLy/the-psychological-unity-of-humankind) because [each beneficial allele has to reach fixation before there can be selection pressure for the next incremental improvement](https://www.lesswrong.com/posts/ZyNak8F6WXjuEbWWc/the-wonder-of-evolution).
 That's why it's possible to claim that there are 206 bones in "the" human skeleton, even if most humans haven't had their bones counted.
 I haven't been able to find a citation on how many bones dolphins have, but I'm confident that it's the _same_ number for all or nearly-all members of a particular dolphin species.

 But "number of bones" _wasn't_ one of the dimensions of the "space" that we originally noticed the dolphin cluster in!
-That's what the "carving reality at the joints" metaphor means: genetic relatedness is an underlying _generator_ of similarities, that _includes_ the "finned swimmy animals" properties that dolphins and fish have in common, but also includes many more [high-dimensional](https://www.lesswrong.com/posts/cu7YY7WdgJBs3DpmJ/the-univariate-fallacy-1) details: how dolphins are warm-blooded, how dolphins have eyelids, the way female dolphins nurse their live-born young, the way dolphins [sleep with only half their brain at a time](https://en.wikipedia.org/wiki/Unihemispheric_slow-wave_sleep), the specific bones in the (the!) dolphin skeleton (however many there turn out to be), the way dolphins [swim in a circle to trick fish into jumping and being eaten](https://en.wikipedia.org/wiki/Mud_ring_feeding), _&c._
+That's what the "carving reality at the joints" metaphor means: genetic relatedness is an underlying _generator_ of similarities, that _includes_ the "finned swimmy animals" properties that dolphins and fish have in common, but also includes many more [high-dimensional](https://www.lesswrong.com/posts/cu7YY7WdgJBs3DpmJ/the-univariate-fallacy-1) details: how dolphins are warm-blooded, how dolphins have eyelids, the way female dolphins nurse their live-born young, the way male [dolphins sometimes gang-rape female dolphins](https://slate.com/human-interest/2009/05/the-dark-secrets-that-dolphins-don-t-want-you-to-know.html), the way dolphins [sleep with only half their brain at a time](https://en.wikipedia.org/wiki/Unihemispheric_slow-wave_sleep), the specific bones in the (the!) dolphin skeleton (however many there turn out to be), the way dolphins [swim in a circle to trick fish into jumping and being eaten](https://en.wikipedia.org/wiki/Mud_ring_feeding), _&c._

 In contrast, "finned swimmy animals" is an intrinsically less cohesive subject matter: there _are_ similarities between them due to convergent evolution to the acquatic habitat, and it probably makes sense to want a [reasonably short word or phrase](https://www.lesswrong.com/posts/soQX8yXLbKy7cFvy8/entropy-and-short-codes) (perhaps, "sea creatures") to describe those similarities in contexts where _only_ those similarities are relevant.